yatingw24/phd/README.md

 ## Key Takeaways
 Except for Business PhDs, stipends in other disciplines fall below the 2024 U.S. median cost of living ($3,851/month) and are quickly drained by basic expenses;

-Students in Humanities, Arts and Social Sciences can hardly earn a stipend that would catch up with candidates in STEM and Business majors.
+Students in Humanities, Arts and Social Sciences can hardly earn a stipend that would catch up with candidates in STEM and Business majors for almost a decade;

-Readers love a dramatic twist - the death of Jean Grey in 1980 has only made her more sought-after than any female X-Man;

-Jean Grey's legacy is passed onto her daughter, Rachel Summers, who saw a highest price for on eBay.
+A PhD student's stipend is not necessarily tied to their year in the program;

 ## Goal:
 understanding the shift in the market value of female X-Men by comparing their percentage of appearance in the 80s vs. the 90s and average personal price on auction websites such as eBay.\